Sign In Register

 Education

 10.2% of residents hold a bachelor's degree, below the national average of 33.7%.
 85.3% have completed high school.
-Area schools have an average test score of 6/10.
+Local schools score 6.1/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Princeton experiences four distinct seasons with an average temperature of 55°F. Winters average 30°F in January while summers reach 77°F in July.
+With 293 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 49.8 inches, including 12.2 inches of snow.
 Air quality is rated Good with a median AQI of 41.

 Population